Nightclaus/esp32_nfc_reader/README.md

 ## Abstract

 This project offers a physical "tap-on" device to enhance engagement with a digital currency system, similar to the system used by Timezone.
 This solution is financially viable, with an estimated electronics cost of $10.71 per unit.
-The system utilizes an ESP32 with WiFi for API-based validation and is powered by a wall socket, with a portable version available upon request.
+The system utilises an ESP32 with WiFi for API-based validation and is powered by a wall socket, with a portable version available upon request.

 ## Features